 Tell your health care provider if you have any side effect that bothers you or that does not go away.

 These are not all the possible side effects of rilpivirine.
 To learn more about possible side effects of rilpivirine, read the drug label oror talk to your health care provider or pharmacist.

 How should rilpivirine be stored?

-- Keep rilpivirine in the original bottle to protect the drug from light.
+- Keep rilpivirine in the container that it came in to protect the drug from light.
 Keep the container tightly closed.

-- Safely throw away rilpivirine that is no longer needed or expired (out of date).
+- Throw away rilpivirine that is no longer needed or expired (out of date).
 Follow FDA guidelines on how to safely dispose of unused medicine.

 - Keep rilpivirine and all medicines out of reach of children.